-Complete and file this schedule to determine your NOL deduction for each carryback year and the amount to be carried forward if not fully absorbed.
+Complete and file this schedule to determine your NOL deduction for each carryback year and the amount to be carried forward, if not fully absorbed.

-If your NOL is more than the modified taxable income of the earliest year to which it is carried, you must file Schedule B to figure the amount of the NOL that is to be carried to the next tax year.
-The amount of the carryover is the excess, if any, of the NOL carryback over the modified taxable income of that earlier year.
-Modified taxable income is the amount figured on line 8 of Schedule B.
+If your NOL is more than the modified taxable income for the earliest year to which it is carried, you must file Schedule B to figure the amount of the NOL to be carried to the next tax year.
+The amount of the carryover is the excess, if any, of the NOL carryback over the modified taxable income for that earlier year.
+Modified taxable income is the amount you entered on line 8 of Schedule B.

-If you carry two or more NOLs to a tax year, you must deduct them, when figuring modified taxable income, in the order in which they were incurred.
-First, deduct the NOL from the earliest year, then the NOL from the next earliest year, and so on.
-After you deduct each NOL, there will be a new, lower total for modified taxable income to compare with any remaining NOL.
+If you carry two or more NOLs to a tax year, figure your modified taxable income by deducting the NOLs in the order in which they were incurred.
+First, deduct the NOL from the earliest year, then the NOL from the next earliest year, etc. After you deduct each NOL, there will be a new, smaller modified taxable income to compare to any remaining NOL.

-Make the same entries for each column heading as you did on page 1 of Form 1045 (see the instructions for lines 10 through 28 on page 2).
+Make the same entries in each column heading as on page 1 of Form 1045 (see Lines 10 through 28-Computation of Decrease in Tax on page 2).